Indigenous Peoples Weekend has been made possible by artists, Knowledge Keepers, community partners, donors, volunteers, and past public funders.

 The IPW logo, an orca pod, was created by Indigenous artist Charlene Johnny.
 The colour treatment changes each year.
 We are honoured to carry her work forward.

-The photographs across this site are by Christopher Roy, Wildlight Creative, Safiya Labelle, Chris Marshall, Pam Tarr, and other community contributors.
+The photographs across this site are by Christopher Roy, Wildlight Creative, Safiya Labelle, Christina Marshall, Pam Tarr, Hannah Spray, Laura Mulks Elworthy, and other community contributors.
 All rights remain with the photographers.

 If your organization or foundation would like to support IPW 2026 or future years, we would be glad to talk.
 Sweetgrass works transparently and reports back to every funder.